MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-parameters-positional-consistency.md

-# Parameters that can affect positional consistency when anchoring a guide with the Dynamics 365 Guides PC app
+# Things that can affect positional consistency when anchoring a guide with the Dynamics 365 Guides PC app

+The following things can affect positional consistency when anchoring a guide with the Microsoft Dynamics 365 Guides PC app.

 ## Eye calibration and Interpupillary distance (IPD) setting